WLGK (FM): History

-On December 22, 2016, the Salem Media Group announced that it would hand operation of its Louisville radio stations, including WFIA-FM, to the Word Broadcasting Network (also known as Word Media Group).
-It would be under a time brokerage agreement.
-Word Broadcasting ended WFIA-FM's simulcast of WFIA 900 AM, with the AM station changing to a simulcast of Word's Contemporary Christian station WJIE-FM.
+On December 22, 2016, the Salem Media Group announced that it would hand operation of its Louisville radio stations, including WFIA-FM, to the Word Broadcasting Network (also known as Word Media Group) under a time brokerage agreement.
+Word Broadcasting ended WFIA-FM's simulcast of WFIA AM, with the AM station changing to a simulcast of Word's contemporary Christian station WJIE-FM.

 On February 10, 2020, Word Broadcasting announced that it would take advantage of the option in its agreement to acquire the stations from Salem for $4 million.
 The sale was completed on May 25, 2022.

 On August 7, 2023, WFIA-FM changed its format from Christian talk and teaching to worship music, branded as "94.7 The Sound".
 It switched its call sign to WLGK on August 10.
 Programming is simulcast in Fort Knox, Kentucky, on WLVK (105.5 FM), which had launched the format in February 2023 under a local marketing agreement (LMA).